shyampurk/Vonage-Hotline-App/README.md

             }
           }

-The generated JWT token will be displayed on the right column under the heading "Encoded".
+The generated JWT token will be displayed on the right column under the heading "Encoded."
 This token will be valid for 6 hours, after which you have to generate it again.

 ### Step 9: Create the environment file for server

-Create a new file ".env" under the [server](/server) sub directory and add the contents as follows
+Create a new file ".env" under the [server](/server) subdirectory and add the contents as follows

                     PORT=3000
                     JWT_john=<JWT_TOKEN_JOHN>